-Students who may need accommodations due to documented disabilities, who have medical information which the instructor should know, or who need special arrangements in an emergency should speak with their instructor during the first week of class.
-If you believe you may need accommodations but are not yet registered with the Center for Accessibility Resources (CFAR), see the CFAR website (www.linnbenton.edu/cfar) for steps on how to apply for services
+Students who may need accommodations due to documented disabilities, who have medical information that the instructor should know, or who need special arrangements in an emergency should speak with their instructor during the first week of class.
+If you believe you may need accommodations but are not yet registered with the Center for Accessibility Resources (CFAR), see the CFAR website (www.linnbenton.edu/cfar) for steps on how to apply for services or call 541-917-4789.